Business Tax Information

 Exemption from paying the tax does not exempt the business from paying the $10 annual license renewal fee.
 Also, the exemption only applies to gross receipts relating to the exempt status.
-Unrelated business taxable income is still subject to the tax (example: a nonprofit museum has exempt gross receipts from admission fees, but taxable gross receipts from a café).
+Unrelated business taxable income is still subject to the tax (for example, a nonprofit museum has exempt gross receipts from admission fees, but taxable gross receipts from a café).

 Amusement Device License

 Establishments offering amusement devices to patrons must obtain a license for each device.
 The license period is from June 1st to May 31st and must be renewed annually.
 The amount of the fee charged depends on the type of device:

 - Video, Mechanical, or Computer Games - $100